zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    strings is returned.

-   :str: The string to split.
+   :param str: The string to split.

-   :re: The pattern describing the separator to split *str* in two pieces.
+   :param re: The pattern describing the separator to split *str* in two pieces.

    :returns: An array of strings with two elements in which the first represents